Terms & Conditions

 - Valid UK passport (ensure visa not required if non-UK).

-- European Health Insurance Card (EHIC) (can be obtained online at www.dh.govuk/travellers, by phoning 0845 6062030, or by post from any main Post Office) Note: E111 Certificate is no longer valid
+- New Global Health Insurance Card (GHIC) (can be obtained online at https://www.gov.uk/global-health-insurance-card.
+EHIC cards can be used till they expire but E111 Certificate is no longer valid

 - European insurance cover for your bike - must include repatriation in the event of an accident or serious breakdown.

 - Personal Travel Insurance for yourself and pillion (if appropriate).
 This must include medical cover including any possible repatriation in the event of serious illness or accident.
 We always recommend you include cancellation cover.